Step 4: Filling Out and Submitting the Cutting Notice

 A notice of intent to cut must also be completed and filed with the county clerk before any timber is harvested.
 The notice of intent to cut is known as the "county cutting notice" and is a separate requirement from the MFL and FCL cutting notice.
 The county cutting notice is required for harvesting on all private lands even if the lands are not enrolled in the MFL or FCL programs.

 There can be consequences to landowners for the items listed below.
-The consequence can include noncompliance assessments, citations or withdrawal from the MFL or FCL program with a withdrawal tax assessed to the landowner.
-The DNR forester's main goal is to keep landowners in compliance with the MFL and FCL programs and to avoid these situations:
+The consequence can include noncompliance assessments, citations, and/or withdrawal from the MFL or FCL program with a withdrawal tax and fee assessed to the landowner.
+The Tax Law Forestry Specialist's main goal is to keep landowners in compliance with the MFL and FCL programs and to avoid these situations:

-For additional information, please contact a DNR forester.
+For additional information, please contact a Tax Law Forestry Specialist.